AppLovin Corporation (APP) vs. Its Peers: A Comparison

 APP) stock’s latest price update

-AppLovin Corporation (NASDAQ: APP)’s stock price has increased by 0.89 compared to its previous closing price of 15.72.
-However, the company has seen a gain of 0.70% in its stock price over the last five trading days.
+The stock of AppLovin Corporation (NASDAQ: APP) has increased by 1.24 when compared to last closing price of 16.16.Despite this, the company has seen a gain of 4.20% in its stock price over the last five trading days.
 The Wall Street Journal reported on 09/12/22 that AppLovin Walks Away from Unity Software Takeover Bid

 APP’s Market Performance

-AppLovin Corporation (APP) has experienced a 0.70% rise in stock performance for the past week, with a 24.10% rise in the past month, and a 63.17% rise in the past quarter.
-The volatility ratio for the week is 4.60%, and the volatility levels for the past 30 days are at 5.04% for APP.
-The simple moving average for the last 20 days is 10.96% for APP stock, with a simple moving average of -20.13% for the last 200 days.
+AppLovin Corporation (APP) has experienced a 4.20% rise in stock performance for the past week, with a 28.11% rise in the past month, and a 52.04% rise in the past quarter.
+The volatility ratio for the week is 3.62%, and the volatility levels for the past 30 days are at 4.62% for APP..
+The simple moving average for the past 20 days is 10.41% for APP’s stock, with a -16.22% simple moving average for the past 200 days.

 Analysts’ Opinion of APP